FREMD FEEDER FREQUENTLY ASKED QUESTIONS

 · Tryouts for all grades will be in September and/or October as established by the individual coaches.

-· Tryout locations vary, but they usually have been held at Harper College.
+· Tryout locations vary, but they have usually been held at Harper College.

 · Tryouts are generally 1 night.
-If needed coaches could schedule a 2nd night for callbacks.
+If needed, coaches could schedule a 2nd night for callbacks.

 · Registration Forms must be completed online at www.fremdgirlsfeeder.com.